xfr-dev/batch-executor-ui-tool/README.md

 - Tab of groups of commands
 - Group of commands
 - Buttons to select all/none for a or all groups
-- Checkbox / button / link for a single commande
+- Checkbox / button / link for a single command
 - Repeatable task/command
-- User inputs/variables (prompt)
+- User inputs/variables (prompt) - including visible string and password

 # Usage